matt-auckland/uoa-karate-wiki/docs/etiquette.md

 ## Seiza

 Seiza means to sit, specifically on your knees.
-See this video for a how to get in and out of Seiza and how to bow when sitting in seiza.
+See this video for a how to get in and out of seiza and how to bow when sitting in seiza.

 <Wiki-Video url="https://www.youtube.com/watch?v=lKzvZJhNGrk" />